The Ancient Art of War

-The Ancient Art of War is a video game designed by Dave and Barry Murry, developed by Evryware, and published by Broderbund in 1984.
-It is recognized as one of the first real-time strategy or real-time tactics games.
+The Ancient Art of War is a computer wargame designed by Dave and Barry Murry of Evryware and published by Broderbund in 1984.
+It is one of the first real-time strategy or real-time tactics games.

 Gameplay

 A battlefield simulation, the game's title comes from the classic strategy text The Art of War written by Sun Tzu around 400 B.C.

 The objective of the game is to win a series of battles using four types of troops: Knights, Archers, Barbarians, and Spies.
 All four types are unmounted.

 It uses a rock paper scissors type of unit balance typical of the genre.
 Knights beat barbarians in melee; barbarians have the advantage over archers; and archers have the advantage over knights, in addition to being effective at defending against attempts to storm a fort.
 Spies do not fight, but they can see enemy units twice as far away as anyone else and are the fastest-moving units in the game.